 TIFF 2019 was another strong year for Canadian cinema.
 On this episode of the podcast, we discuss 19(!)
 Canadian films, ranging from small character studies to a re-imaged Greek tragedy to an anti-colonialist zombie epic.

-Editor-in-Chief Alex Heeney (@bwestcineaste) and Executive Editor Orla Smith (@orlamango) are joined by special guest Angelo Muredda (@amuredda) to break down the Canadian film slate at last month’s Toronto International Film Festival.
+Editor-in-Chief Alex Heeney (@bwestcineaste) and Executive Editor Orla Smith (@orlamango) are joined by special guest Angelo Muredda (@amuredda) to break down the Canadian cinema slate at last month’s Toronto International Film Festival (TIFF 2019).
 Join us on a journey through films about unreliable narrators, zombie settlers, the immigrant experience, empathizing with mental illness, a bonkers version of Canadian history, and the year’s best cameo.

 American Women (Semi Chellas): Read Angelo Muredda’s review of the film on Cinema Scope.

 Anne at 13,000 Feet (Kazik Radwanski): Read Orla Smith’s interview with Radwanski.

 Antigone (Sophie Deraspe): Read Alex Heeney’s interview with Deraspe.

 Black Conflux (Nicole Dorsey)